osisoft/testing-content/content/api-reference/identity/identity-hybrid-clients.md

 <a id="opIdHybridClients_Get Hybrid Client (`v1` path)"></a>

-Gets a hybrid client from a Tenant.
+Gets a hybrid client from a tenant.

 ### Request
 ```text